jaspector

 Building and Zoning hours match general city hall hours (8:00 a.m. to 4:30 p.m.) citeturn6view0

-Typical inspection sequence: The code enumerates inspections for footings, foundation walls, sewer, water, ground and top plumbing, framing, fireplace/chimney, electrical rough, mechanical rough, electrical service, driveway/sidewalk, gas piping, occupancy/temporary occupancy, and right-of-way work citeturn4view0
+Typical sequence: The code enumerates inspections for footings, foundation walls, sewer, water, ground and top plumbing, framing, fireplace/chimney, electrical rough, mechanical rough, electrical service, driveway/sidewalk, gas piping, occupancy/temporary occupancy, and right-of-way work citeturn4view0

-Do I need a building permit in Savannah, MO?
+01 Do I need a building permit in Savannah, MO?

 All construction, additions, permanent accessory structures, fences, and renovations must have a permit before the work commences citeturn4view0

-How much does a building permit cost in Savannah, MO?
+02 How much does a building permit cost in Savannah, MO?

+Building permit fees in Savannah, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential new construction is .10 per sq ft with a minimum; commercial new construction is .20 per sq ft with a minimum citeturn8view0.
 Fees are calculated as: Fees for new construction, additions, and accessory structures are calculated per square footage (as shown in the rate schedule), with demolition, re-roof, sidewalk, and specialty permit flat fees citeturn8view0.
 Plan check fee: Not separately listed; the rate schedule and code note that permit fees include plan review citeturn4view0.

-How do I apply for a building permit in Savannah, MO?
+03 How do I apply for a building permit in Savannah, MO?

-1. Contact Mike Malhiwsky or the Building and Zoning office to describe the project and request the appropriate permit form(s) citeturn6view0 2.
+To apply for a building permit in Savannah, MO, follow these steps: 1.
+Contact Mike Malhiwsky or the Building and Zoning office to describe the project and request the appropriate permit form(s) citeturn6view0 2.
 Prepare submission materials: building plans (floor plan, foundation plan, elevations, wall cross-section) and a detailed site plan showing legal description, easements, mobilities, drainage, utilities, and erosion controls citeturn4view0 3.
 File the package with City Hall so the Building Inspector can review it for zoning, building code, and storm-water compliance; include the right-of-way damage report before work begins citeturn4view0 4.
 Receive the issued permit and begin work once City Hall gives approval; notify the office when each inspection is needed citeturn4view0

-How long does it take to get a building permit in Savannah, MO?
+04 How long does it take to get a building permit in Savannah, MO?

-What work is exempt from building permits in Savannah, MO?
+05 What work is exempt from building permits in Savannah, MO?

-How do I schedule a building inspection in Savannah, MO?
+06 How do I schedule a building inspection in Savannah, MO?

-Inspections can be scheduled via: Builders/owners must notify City Hall for each inspection; no online scheduler is provided citeturn6view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Savannah, MO via: Builders/owners must notify City Hall for each inspection; no online scheduler is provided citeturn6view0.